yamuna-code/CLV-Prediction/README.md

-# 🚀 AI-Driven Customer Lifetime Value (CLV) Prediction & Segmentation
+# Customer Lifetime Value (CLV) Prediction & Segmentation

 ## 📌 Project Overview
 This project implements a high-accuracy machine learning pipeline to predict Customer Lifetime Value (CLV) and automate Behavioral Segmentation.
 By combining a Random Forest Regressor with an interactive Power BI Dashboard, this tool enables businesses to identify high-value "Champions" and mitigate "At Risk" customer churn.